TheWover/donut/docs/2019-5-31-Apple-Fritter.md

 # Conclusion

-Donut v0.9.1 "Apple Fritter" represents the first improvement to Donut.
+Donut v0.9.1 "Apple Fritter" represents the first improvements to Donut.
 More improvements are coming as we have time to make them.
 In the meantime, Donut is still in Beta so we welcome feedback and testing.

-I know that several people have already had difficulties integrating Donut into their toolsets because of the complexity of the data structures it uses..
+I know that several people have already had difficulties integrating Donut into their toolsets because of the complexity of the data structures it uses.
 To help with this, our plan for the full release (version 1.0) is to produce C# and Python generators.
 That will be the primary focus of our efforts moving forward.

 ## Plans